-5.2.
+5.1.
 CAPITAL HARVEST (PTY) LTD

 Capital Harvest (Pty) Ltd is a niche agricultural finance company for the primary and secondary agricultural market; based in the Stellenbosch area.
-Harvest's solution-driven approach to agricultural finance, emphasis on sustainable relationships, the taking and managing of calculated financial risks and the taking of ownership of every transaction where they are involved, are what differentiate the company in the market.
+It has a solution-driven approach to agricultural finance, emphasis on sustainable relationships, taking and managing calculated financial risks and taking of ownership of every transaction differentiates the company in the market.

 5.2.1.
-Financial products and services
+FINANCIAL PRODUCTS AND SERVICES

-• Term loan
+Term loan